Stady8/VR-Game/README.md

 # VR-Final

-VR final project for oculus quest 2
+VR final project for the oculus quest 2

-  -Made in unity with c#
+Made in unity with C#

 Preview of game